To sustain this free service, we receive affiliate commissions via some of our links. This doesn’t affect rankings. Our review process.

 You’re not going to get the level of data access you would with some of the bigger players in our reviews, but you still get a powerful and easy-to-use set of BI tools that should be more than enough for most small businesses.
 Try IBM Watson Analytics Professional Edition for free for 30 days to see if it’s the solution for your business!

-* Can add storage for an incremental fee
+- Can add storage for an additional fee

 Birst and Sisense are powerful BI tools that you can scale down to small business.
 They’re both on the expensive side compared to the other BI software we’ve reviewed.
 In case you have the budget, they’re certainly worthy of consideration.